Censorship in the United Kingdom: Blasphemy law

-Blasphemy against Christianity was long an important part of British censorship, with the unwritten common law containing an offence of blasphemous libel.
-Prosecutions were rare, however, the last one being the 1977 Gay News legal case Whitehouse v.
-Lemon.
-Later developments around the turn of the 21st century put the continued viability of blasphemy prosecutions in doubt.
-The offence was definitively abolished on 8 May 2008.
+Blasphemy against Christianity was long an important part of British censorship, with the unwritten common law of England containing an offence of blasphemous libel.
+Prosecutions were, however, rare; the last was the 1977 Gay News legal case Whitehouse v.
+Lemon, and the last prosecution in Scotland for the Scots common law offence of blasphemy was in 1843.
+Later developments around the turn of the 21st century, particularly the Human Rights Act 1998 in conjunction with Article 9 and Article 10, put the continued viability of blasphemy prosecutions in doubt.
+The offence was definitively abolished on 8 May 2008, and the Scottish offence in 2024, but the Northern Ireland offence still stands.

 Critics claimed the Racial and Religious Hatred Act 2006 could hinder freedom of speech.
 Leaders of major religions as well as non-religious groups such as the National Secular Society and English PEN spoke out in order to campaign against the Bill.
-Comedians and satirists also fear prosecution for their work.
+Comedians and satirists also feared prosecution for their work.
 However, a late amendment to the Act as a result of these campaigns reads: "Nothing in this Part shall be read or given effect in a way which prohibits or restricts discussion, criticism or expressions of antipathy, dislike, ridicule, insult or abuse of particular religions or the beliefs or practices of their adherents, or of any other belief system or the beliefs or practices of its adherents, or proselytising or urging adherents of a different religion or belief system to cease practising their religion or belief system."